-Our shareholders have supported the Tequila, Jalisco community for many years through Jose Cuervo Foundation (Fundación Jose Cuervo, A.C.).
-These efforts focus on producing a positive impact on the lives of individuals and families of the community, through programs that promote values, art, culture and education, among others.
-In addition, our shareholders have actively promoted tourism in Tequila, a "Magical Town," thereby supporting its independent and sustained long-term growth.
-We expect to continue supporting the communities in which we operate in a manner consistent with our past practices.
+The Company has supported the Tequila community in the State of Jalisco for several generations through "Fundación Jose Cuervo, A.C."
+Such efforts are focused on generating a positive impact on such community, through programs promoting values, art, culture and education, among others.
+In addition, Becle has constantly promoted tourism to the Tequila Pueblo Mágico, supporting then its independent and sustained growth on a long-term basis.
+We expect continue supporting the communities where we operate consistently thus far